ayaanhossain/nrpcalc/README.md

 * [plyvel==1.2.0](https://pypi.org/project/plyvel/), and
 * [scipy==1.2.3](https://pypi.org/project/scipy/1.2.3/).

-While it is okay to install these packages from PyPI via `pip` one by one, it is faster to install them via the given `requirements.txt` file.
+You can either `pip` install these packages one by one, or install them in one go from the given `requirements.txt` file.
 ```bash
 $ pip install -r requirements.txt
 ```